Allotment Gardener's Guidelines

 GROWING TREES ON YOUR ALLOTMENT

-Trees cast shade over a wide area and take water and nutrients from your and neighbouring plots.
-A maximum of 6 dwarf fruit trees are allowed on each plot.
+We do not encourage tree-growing on normal allotment plots as large trees cast shade over a wide area and take water and nutrients from your and neighbouring plots.

 SHEDS, GREENHOUSES, POLYTUNNELS AND DECKING